Top 10 Must-Read Horror Books for Halloween

 What is the most scary book to read?

-The scariest book really depends on what scares you the most.
 Many readers find The Exorcist by William Peter Blatty and It by Stephen King to be among the most terrifying.
 These books dive deep into fears of the unknown and the darkness that surrounds us.

 What to read this Halloween?